 Nicotine offers a lightning quick buzz, travelling from the lungs through the bloodstream to the brain in 10 seconds.
 As a result, smokers develop a strong association between taking a drag and feeling pleasure.

 Ten seconds is hardly lightning quick and the idea of pleasure from smoking is illusory.
 All it means is relief of the discomfort of nicotine withdrawal and this may be perceived as pleasurable.
 In any case, if you talk to real people who smoke, they rarely mention pleasure as a reason why they poison themselves with tobacco fumes.
-They do not say, when they’ve just stubbed out a cigarette, ‘By Golly, that was marvellous – I must do it again!’
+They don’t say, when they’ve just stubbed out a cigarette, ‘By Golly, that was marvellous – I must do it again!’

 2: The smoking habit